Dance

 DAN 300ct Topics in Dance Technique and Performance-Contemporary Trends (1 Credit)

 This studio dance course offers a series of contemporary dance technique master classes with Smith MFA teaching fellows and other dance artists.
 It is designed to augment students' on-going dance training.
 Through this course students engage in a wide range of approaches and material in the contemporary dance realm.
-Each week will be a “deep-dive” into a different aesthetic and artistic philosophy.
+Each week is a “deep-dive” into a different aesthetic and artistic philosophy.
 It aims to introduce students to a variety of perspectives on dance and its place in our culture.

 Fall, Spring, Variable